Morning Yoga For Beginners:

 1. Begin on all fours.
 Your hands should be shoulder-width apart.

-2. Tuck your toes underneath.
-Now begin to walk your feet back and hips up toward the ceiling.
+2. Then, tuck your toes underneath.
+Afterward, begin to walk your feet back and hips up toward the ceiling.

 3. Your heels don’t have to touch and knees can be slightly bent, as these will get better and more flexible with practice.